 Figure E.3-4.
 Regression of April–May Longfin Smelt Salvage as a Function of Old and Middle River Flow

-For the comparison of Existing and PP scenarios, CalSim data outputs were used to calculate mean April–May Old and Middle River flows for each year of the 1922–2003 simulation.
-The salvage-Old and Middle River flow regression calculated as above was used to estimate salvage for the Existing and PP scenarios.
-The log-transformed salvage estimates were back-transformed to a linear scale for comparison of Existing and PP. In order to illustrate the variability in predictions from the salvage-Old and Middle River flow regression, annual estimates were made for the mean and upper and lower 95% prediction limits of the salvage estimates, as recommended by Simenstad et al. (2016).
+For the comparison of Existing, PP, and Refined Alternative 2b scenarios, CalSim data outputs were used to calculate mean April–May Old and Middle River flows for each year of the 1922–2003 simulation.
+The salvage-Old and Middle River flow regression calculated as above was used to estimate salvage for the Existing, PP, and Refined Alternative 2b scenarios.
+The log-transformed salvage estimates were back-transformed to a linear scale for comparison of Existing, PP, and Refined Alternative 2b.
+In order to illustrate the variability in predictions from the salvage-Old and Middle River flow regression, annual estimates were made for the mean and upper and lower 95% prediction limits of the salvage estimates, as recommended by Simenstad et al. (2016).
 Means and predictions limits giving negative estimates of salvage were converted to zero before statistical summary.
 Statistical analyses were conducted with PROC GLM and PROC PLM in SAS/STAT software, Version 9.4 of the SAS System for Windows.

 Delta Outflow-Abundance Analysis (Based on Nobriga and Rosenfield 2016)

-This analysis used the Nobriga and Rosenfield (2016) Longfin Smelt population dynamics model to assess potential effects of the PP as a function of changes in winter/spring outflow.
+This analysis used the Nobriga and Rosenfield (2016) Longfin Smelt population dynamics model to assess potential effects of PP and Refined Alternative 2b as a function of changes in winter/spring outflow.

 Reproduction of Nobriga and Rosenfield (2016) Model